asungur/LS_Frontend/js210/study_notes.md

 ```
 ### Primitive Values

-**Primitive Values** in Javascript are stored on the **stack**.
+**Primitive Values** in Javascript are the data that stored on the **stack**.
 Therefore, these values are immutable.
 This means that once a value is created it cannot be changed.

+**Reference Values** therefore are objects that are stored in the **heap**.
+Variables here work as pointers which points to a location in the memory where the object is stored.

 For instance, we use certain commands that change the string values that already exist.
 However, these return *a new string value* and  do not mutate an existing string value.
 We can reassign the new value to an existing variable which is often confusing but it is not mutation.